Slx-hub/tinfb4se/projectFiles/useCases/Place Tower.md

 ## 1.1 Brief Description

-The computer enemy should be able to place towers on free spaces.
+The computer enemy can place towers on free spaces.

 # 2 Flow of Events